tute/talk-welcoming-people/README.md

 >
 > How To Improve Bus Factor In Your Open Source Project - Sumana Harihareswara
 > http://www.harihareswara.net/sumana/2015/8/9/0

-## During code reviews

-* Try to respond to every question and comment
-* If you disagree strongly, consider giving it a moment before responding
-* Don’t assume people share your experience or context.
-Avoid words like “basically”, “simply”, “clearly”, “obviously”, etc
-* Also, feedback.
-We just talked about feedback

 ### Measuring Engagement at Mozilla